daniel-koehn/Theory-of-seismic-waves-II/README.md

 - The 2D Time Domain Finite-Difference (FDFD) Matlab Code DENISE-AC-Matlab-Edition for the solution of the 2D Helmholtz equation using a simple 5-point FD stencil with simple FOR loops and sparse matrix-vector multiplication.
 - The 2D Time Domain Finite-Difference (FDFD) Jupyter Notebooks DENISE-PSV-Python-Edition for the solution of the 2D PSV problem on a staggered grid using a simple 2nd order FD scheme in space and time.
 Code performance is optimized using NUMBA.

-During the course of the lecture, I will add more Jupyter notebooks dealing with mesh generation, Love/Rayleigh wave propagation, FD modelling in spherical coordinates and SH wave propagation in visco-elastic and anisotropic media.
+During the course of the lecture, I will add more Jupyter notebooks dealing with mesh generation, Love/Rayleigh wave propagation, FD modelling in spherical coordinates and SH wave propagation in visco-elastic and anisotropic media, which will be also available under the terms of the CC BY-NC-SA 4.0 license.

 Daniel Koehn